-Hong Kong protesters target airport but planes are running
+Hong Kong protesters target airport in call for democracy

 The latest protests came on the fifth anniversary of China’s decision to curtail democratic reforms and rule out universal suffrage in Hong Kong.

-The unrest began in mid-June, fueled by anger over a now-suspended extradition bill that would have allowed people in the city to be sent to mainland China for trial in courts controlled by the Communist Party.
+The unrest began in mid-June, fueled by anger over a now-suspended extradition bill that would have allowed people in the city to be sent to China for trial in courts controlled by the Communist Party.

 But the turmoil has evolved over 13 weeks to become a widespread demand for greater democracy.

-Hong Kong returned to China under a “one country, two systems” formula that allows it freedoms not enjoyed on the mainland, such as the right to protest and an independent legal system.

-The unrest poses the gravest challenge to Chinese President Xi Jinping since he took power in 2012, with his government keen to end the protests before the 70th anniversary of the founding of the People’s Republic of China on Oct 1.
+The unrest poses the gravest challenge to Chinese President Xi Jinping since he took power in 2012.

-Protesters have called for a general strike on Monday, but it was not immediately clear who would turn up.
+Protesters have called for a general strike on Monday, but it was not immediately clear who would take part.

-Reporting by Twinnie Siu, Marius Zaharia, Farah Master, Joyce Zhou, Donny Kwok, Yoyo Chow, Kai Pfaffenbach, Danish Siddiqui, Noah Sin and Anne Marie Roantree; Writing by Joe Brock and Nick Macfie; Editing by Raissa Kasolowsky
+Reporting by Twinnie Siu, Marius Zaharia, Farah Master, Ebrahim Harris; Joyce Zhou, Donny Kwok, Yoyo Chow, Kai Pfaffenbach, Danish Siddiqui, Noah Sin and Anne Marie Roantree; Writing by Joe Brock and Nick Macfie; Editing by Raissa Kasolowsky